syntasso/kratix-docs/docs/main/05-reference/05-resource-requests/01-intro.md

 # Resource Requests

-One of the components of a [Kratix Promise](../promises/intro) is the `xaasCrd`. `xaasCrd` sets the contract between the Platform and its users, and it defines what properties the user can configure in the Promised service.
+One of the components of a [Kratix Promise](../promises/intro) is the `api`. `api` sets the contract between the Platform and its users, and it defines what properties the user can configure in the Promised service.

-The Resource Request is the document Platform Users write, following the `xaasCrd` contract, to request instances of the Promised service.
+The Resource Request is the document Platform Users write, following the `api` contract, to request instances of the Promised service.
 Each Promise has its own contract, so each Promise will have its own Resource Request format.

-Consider a Promise with the following `xaasCrd`, paying special attention to the highlighted fields:
+Consider a Promise with the following `api`, paying special attention to the highlighted fields:

 ```yaml showLineNumbers
 apiVersion: apiextensions.k8s.io/v1